Immigration – Government action

 - The EU Settlement Scheme – established to enable certain EU, EEA and Swiss nationals and their family members to obtain the immigration status they need to continue living in the UK – closed for applications on 30 June 2021, with some exceptions.

-- The UK Government updated statutory guidance in May 2021 to require officials to take ‘particular account’ of the risk factors for COVID-19 when assessing whether someone is an ‘adult at risk’ in detention.
+- The UK Government updated statutory guidance in May 2021 to require officials to take ‘particular account’ of the risk factors for coronavirus (COVID-19) when assessing whether someone is an ‘adult at risk’ in detention.
 This followed guidance in 2020 on identifying risks in detention, caring for people in detention vulnerable to COVID-19 and preventing and controlling COVID-19.

 - In May 2021, the UK Government introduced additional guidance that brought potential victims of modern slavery fully within the scope of the policy on ‘adults at risk’ in immigration detention.